kritikov/SQLTailor-released/README.md

 It currently provides three translations:

-Microsoft T-SQL: comes directly from the ScriptDOM library and formats the query given in T-SQL.
+Microsoft T-SQL: comes directly from the ScriptDOM library and formats the query in T-SQL.

 Base Translation: the basic translation of Tailor.
 Converts the most common queries and is used as a basis for other translators.